gtaylor/EVE-Market-Data-Relay/doc_src/uploading.rst

 * EVE Marketeer and EVE Marketdata format: http://master.eve-emdr.com/upload/eve_marketeer/
 * Unified Uploader Interchange Format: http://master.eve-emdr.com/upload/unified/

-Almost all traffic will probably be the former, at this point.
-You'd need to simply preserve the POST keys and send them our way.
+Keep an eye out for HTTP 400 (Invalid input) and 500 (Server errors) while developing your upload relay.
+For anything new, we strongly recommend using the Unified Uploader format, as that is where the bulk of dev time and attention goes to in EMDR.

+**Bonus for Unified Format Uploaders:** EMDR accepts gzipped POST bodies when using Unified Uploader Interchange Format. zlib/gzip compress your stream and set your ``Content-Encoding: gzip`` header, and help us both save loads of bandwidth.

-.. warning:: If you go this route, be careful about also consuming the EMDR
+.. warning:: If you choose to re-POST uploads, be careful about also consuming
-    feed.
+    the EMDR feed.
 If your uploader endpoint is saving the uploads, you may find yourself in an infinite upload loop.
 You probably want to look at the "Running a Gateway" section.

 Running a Gateway
 ^^^^^^^^^^^^^^^^^

 Alternatively, you can post an issue on the `mailing list`_ or `issue tracker`_ asking about running an HTTP gateway.
-The gateway would accept uploads at your site's normal upload location, and would feed directly to EMDR.
-Your application would then consume the EMDR feed.
+The gateway would accept uploads at your site's normal upload location, and would feed to the EMDR network's Announcers.
+Your application would then consume the EMDR feed from EMDR's Announcers.

-This is probably the safest and easiest of the options.
+While there is slightly more bandwidth usage, **this is probably the safest and easiest of the options**.
+The EMDR stream is compressed, so even then, the uptick in bandwidth is pretty small (just the traffic from your Gateway to 2-3 EMDR root Announcers, then consuming from the same Announcer).